BenjWolf/LKrandomizer/readme.md

 ## Known Issues/Bugs

-* The cards given by the soldiers in Castle Wyht are not randomized
+* The cards and key given by the soldiers in Castle Wyht are not randomized
+* Key items placed in card chests/hidden cards still show a card model and have incorrect animation
+* Key items placed in non-vanilla key item chests show wrong model
+* Key item inventory will carry between save games/new games, need to reset to empty inventory
+* Pause menu only shows first 5 key items

 ## Special Thanks